 A superyacht is defined as a yacht that is at least 24 meters (80 feet) long.
 Superyachts are synonymous with luxury and glamour, affording owners, charterers, and their guests the freedom to travel the world with complete privacy.

-A private superyacht is typically a vessel controlled and operated for a beneficial owner and their family and friends.
+A private superyacht is typically a vessel controlled and operated by the owner and their family and friends.

-A charter vessel is run as a business renting (or chartering) the vessel out to clients for use for a designated period of time.
-In 99% of cases, charter yachts also have a beneficial owner who also uses the vessel.
-When it is not being used chartering is a way to offset the cost of the vessel operation cost.
+A charter vessel is run as a business.
+The vessel is rented (chartered) out to clients for a designated period of time.
+In 99% of cases, charter yachts also have an owner who uses the vessel.
+When they are not using it, chartering is a way to offset the operation costs.

 Working on a superyacht offers a unique working environment like no other.
-In recent years, various social media channels and TV shows have appeared, often showcasing the fun exciting side of yachting.
+In recent years, various social media channels and TV shows have showcased the fun, exciting side of yachting.
 While this can be true, yachting is also an extremely professional industry with lots of rules and regulations that must be strictly followed.

 However, vessels are becoming increasingly larger, with stricter regulations being enforced.
-Yachts are looking for prospective crew members with a good land-based work history, who are genuinely looking to make yachting a career.
+Yachts are looking for prospective crew members with good land-based work history, who are genuinely looking for a career.
 Yachting is a fantastic career, not only will you see the world, it can also provide you amazing opportunities that a land-based role cannot.

-Captain, officers, and deck Crew – The bridge/wheelhouse on a yacht is where the captain and officers operate the yacht, in some cases on smaller yachts, the captain may also use the bridge as an office during the normal working day.
-The number of officers employed on a vessel will vary depending on the yachts's size and opertaion with their roles change accordingly.
-Generally, the officers work with the captain to ensure the safe and effective operation of the vessel while complying with regulations and requirements set out by law.
+The captain & officers operate the yacht from the bridge/wheelhouse.
+On some smaller yachts, the captain may use the bridge as an office during the normal working day.
+The number of officers employed on a vessel will vary depending on the yacht size and operations, with roles changing accordingly.
+Generally, the officers work with the captain to ensure the safe and effective operation of the vessel, while complying with regulations and requirements set out by law.

-The deck crew may consist of a bosun and deckhands and is essentially in charge of the outside of the vessel, water sports, and assisting, when required, the captain and officers in the vessel's operation.
-It is not uncommon for some deck crew to have specialized roles, such as deck/carpenter or deck/fitness instructor.
+Deck crews may consist of a bosun and deckhands and are essentially in charge of the outside of the vessel.
+They have varied duties and assist the captain and officers in the vessel's operation.
+It is not uncommon for some deck crew to have specialised roles, such as deck/carpenter or deck/fitness instructor.

 Typical deck crew duties may involve:

-Engineering – The engineers of a vessel operate and maintain the ship's machinery and all other essential equipment onboard.
-Their typical working day can include a range of tasks, such as following the vessel's planned maintenance schedule, repairing equipment, ensuring the internet is operational for guests, and producing potable water using the ship's desalination equipment.
-With this department, the list goes on and on.
+Engineers operate and maintain yacht machinery and all other essential equipment onboard.
+Their typical working day can include following the vessel's planned maintenance schedule, repairing equipment, ensuring the internet is operational for guests, and producing potable water using the ship's desalination equipment.
+With this department, the list goes on and on!

-The galley – The chef on board a vessel is responsible for preparing fresh and daily-changing meals for both the guests and the crew.
-The number of chefs on board will vary depending on the size of the vessel.
-One major difference between a restaurant chef and a yacht chef is the yacht chef takes on additional roles a land-based chef may never have done or performed.
-These may include pot washing and galley deep cleaning, managing galley accounts, provisioning, and sourcing food as the vessel continuously travels.
+Chefs are responsible for preparing fresh and daily-changing meals for guests and crew.
+The number of chefs on board depends on the size of the vessel.
+One major difference between a restaurant chef and a yacht chef is additional roles a land-based chef may never have performed.
+These may include pot washing, galley deep cleaning, managing galley accounts, provisioning, and sourcing food whilst the vessel continuously travels.

-The interior – The interior crew on board has a several main roles and then additional roles as the vessel increases in size.
+The interior crew has several main roles and then additional roles as the vessel increases in size.

 As a steward(ess) progresses in their career, they will be given additional management responsibilities, eventually progressing to the level of Purser.
-As a Purser their role may be predominantly office-based.
-This could include accountancy, provisioning, itineraries as well as organising the captain's and vessel's administration.
+A pursers role may be predominantly office-based.
+It includes accountancy, provisioning, itineraries as well as organising the captain and vessel administration.

-In addition to these roles, some interior crew may be hired due to additional skills and qualifications they have this could include Spa services, fitness and yoga instructors, nurses/paramedics, and Tutor/ Au pairs.
+In addition to these roles, interior crew may be hired for additional skills and qualifications such as spa services, fitness and yoga instructors, nurses/paramedics, and tutor/au pairs.

-It is generally considered by people not in the yachting industry that superyachts travel between the Mediterranean and the Caribbean.
-In some cases, this is true, but in reality, yachts travel all over the world to incredible destinations.
-These could include French Polynesia, Mexico, Antarctica, Alaska, The Northwest Passage, Norwegian Fjords, and Southeast Asia.
-This list is endless.
+Superyachts are well-known to travel between the Mediterranean and the Caribbean.
+In some cases this is true, but in reality, yachts travel all over the world to incredible destinations.
+Including French Polynesia, Mexico, Antarctica, Alaska, the Northwest Passage, Norwegian Fjords, and Southeast Asia.
+This list is endless!

-In general, excluding temporary crew, there are three types of employment contracts aboard yachts.
+There are three types of employment contracts aboard yachts (excluding temporary crew):

-Seasonal – This is when a vessel only operates for a single season.
-For example the vessel will operate in the Summer over in Mediterranean for the season.
-After spending the winter season in a location without guest use.
-It is normal for these vessels to hire extra crew for the season and drop down to a reduced the crew size for the off-season period – a seasonal contract (In yachting employment contracts are called Seafarers' Employment Agreements sometimes shortened to SEA) will be for a designated period.
+Seasonal: This is when a vessel only operates for a single season.
+For example the vessel will operate in the summer season in the Mediterranean, after spending the winter season in a location without guest use.
+It is normal for these vessels to hire extra crew for the on-season and reduce crew size for the off-season period.
+A seasonal contract will be for a designated period.
+In yachting employment contracts are called Seafarers' Employment Agreements (SEA).

-Rotational – This is where you work for a specified amount of days and then get a specified amount of days off, usually days off are also paid.
-The amount of time can vary but full rotation is usually 2 months on / 2 months off and is usually awarded to senior crewmembers with lots of experience.
-Some larger vessels offer rotations to more junior crew such as 3 months on / 1 month off.
+Rotational: This is where you work for a specified amount of days and then get a specified amount of days off - usually days off are paid.
+The amount of time can vary but full rotation is usually 2 months on / 2 months off and awarded to senior crew members with lots of experience.
+Occasionally larger vessels offer rotations to junior crew, such as 3 months on / 1 month off.

-This is sometimes forgotten about but is a huge part of the yachting industry both during the preparations for a season and during the season for various reasons.
+This is sometimes forgotten about but is a huge part of the yachting industry both during preparation periods and during the season for various reasons.

-Temporary contracts differ from day work as they are normally filled by more experienced crew and could be for various reasons such as the regular crewmember is sick, has a commitment they cannot change or the position is vacant and the vessel is waiting until a suitable candidate is found.
+Temporary contracts differ from day work as they are normally filled by more experienced crew and could be for various reasons such as the regular crew member is sick, has a commitment they cannot change, or the position is vacant and the vessel employs someone until an ideal candidate is found.

 14 hours in any 24 hours